imbilalbutt/Deep-learning-museum/README.md

 5. **Technical Details**: Added frameworks/languages used
 6. **Visual Appeal**: Cleaner layout with emojis for visual scanning
 7. **Future-Proofing**: Added note about active maintenance

-Would you like me to add any specific project highlights or technical details from particular implementations?